-But with seemingly endless things to read on the topic, where should you start?
+But with seemingly endless things to read, where should you begin?

 We recommend starting with our introduction to effective altruism.
-This article gives an overview of the motivation and thinking behind the idea, and offers links throughout to guide your curiosity.
+This article gives an overview of the motivation and thinking behind EA, with links to articles about some of the movement's most important ideas.

-Familiar readers may get more value from joining the discussion on the Effective Altruism Forum, where authors from around the community go into depth on important considerations in their domains of relative expertise.
+Once you've become familiar with the basics of effective altruism, you may get value from joining the discussion on the EA Forum, where authors from around the community share their expertise and explore new ideas.

-EA community regulars can extend their options by checking out posts on individual EA blogs.
-(If you fall into this category, you may also want to consider contributing to the conversation yourself as a writer on the EA Forum or a researcher with a related organization.)
+You can see even more content by following individual EA blogs.
+(If you've gotten this far, you should consider contributing to the conversation yourself as a writer on the EA Forum or a researcher in an EA cause area.)